Data Model

 Field Visit

-A Field Visit in the data model represents a defined time period—including a start and end date—during which Locations are visited, Events and Sources are identified, and Specimens are collected and documented.
+A Field Visit in the data model represents a defined time period—including a start and end date—during which Locations are visited, Events and Sources are identified and observed, and Specimens might be collected and documented.

 - Start and End Date